the-events-calendar/tribe-common/readme.txt

 = [4.11.4] TBD =

+* Tweak - Expired transient garbage collector will only run once per request and when needed [TCMN-38]

 = [4.11.2] 2020-02-19 =

 * Tweak - Add the `tribe_cache` function as proxy to `tribe( 'cache' )` [TEC-3241]